What is malware?

 Here are some tips that can help protect you from downloading software that you don't want:

 Only download programs from sites that you trust.
 If you're not sure whether to trust a program that you want to download, enter the name of the program into your favorite search engine to see whether anyone else has reported that it contains spyware.

 Read all security warnings, license agreements, and privacy statements that are associated with any software that you download.

 Never click "Agree" or "OK" to close a window that you suspect might be spyware.
 Instead, click the red "x" in the corner of the window or press Alt + F4 on your keyboard to close a window.

 Be wary of popular "free" music and movie file-sharing programs, and make sure that you understand all the software packaged with those programs.

-For more information about how to protect a computer against viruses, go to the How to boost your malware defense and protect your PC website.
+For more information about how to protect a computer against viruses, see Protect my PC from viruses.

 How to obtain computer virus and security-related support

 Want to chat with a live person?
 Our Answer Tech trained professionals are ready to help: